Stanisława Błażków Kennedy

 “I ate it before I got home so instead of going home straight away, I went into the street and begged but people wouldn’t give me food…”

 Stasia, aged six, was surprised other people would not help her.
 She did not comprehend that others were caught in the same dire circumstances.
 She was more successful at foraging once winter was over, taking her haul of berries or mushrooms to her mother to check whether they were edible.

-Some months after the Polish-Soviet Agreement was signed on 30 July 1941, six members of the Błażków family walked out of the NKVD facility—weakened by hunger and illness but intent on looking for the Polish army’s enlistment stations in southern Russia.
-On the way they met Bronisław who as a 13-year-old had been sent to jail for a year for ‘stealing’ a pencil.
+Some months after the Polish-Soviet Agreement was signed on 30 July 1941, six members of the Błażków family walked out of the NKVD facility—weakened by hunger and illness, but intent on looking for the Polish army’s enlistment stations in southern Russia.
+On the way they met Bronisław who as a 13-year-old had been sent to jail for ‘stealing’ a pencil.
 For a brief time in Uzbekistan the family was intact.
-All of them—apart from Michał— were hospitalised with typhus and taken to a Russian hospital.
-Stasia remembers a woman coming to her hospital bed, telling her coldly that her mother and sisters were dead and that she and her brothers had to leave.
+All of them—apart from Michał—were hospitalised with typhus and taken to a Russian hospital.
+Stasia remembers a woman coming to her hospital bed, telling her coldly that her mother and sisters were dead, and that she and her brothers had to leave.